 While people seem satisfied with typing keywords into a search box, it seems that it’s more common for people to actually abandon their focus on just matching keywords when they perform a spoken query.
 We’re more likely to see someone typing [chicago style pizza restaurant] into a search box, and someone speaking the query [What is the best place to find and eat Chicago deep dish style pizza?] into their phone.

-The Hummingbird patent provides a number of additional examples of how the words with a query might be used contextually to better understand other words that might be replaced within that query with synonyms or substitutes.
+The Google Hummingbird patent provides a number of additional examples of how the words with a query might be used contextually to better understand other words that might be replaced within that query with synonyms or substitutes.

-It is possible that the Hummingbird algorithm works somewhat differently than what is described in the claims and/or description of this hummingbird patent, but they seem to be a pretty good match.
+It is possible that the Google Hummingbird algorithm works somewhat differently than what is described in the claims and/or description of this hummingbird patent, but they seem to be a pretty good match.
 Is this the Google Hummingbird patent?
 What do you think?